 On February 1, 2017, Justice entered into an HMA with Interstate to manage the Hotel with an effective takeover date of February 3, 2017.
 The term of the management agreement is for an initial period of 10 years commencing on the takeover date and automatically renews for an additional year not to exceed five years in aggregate subject to certain conditions.
 The HMA also provides for Interstate to advance a key money incentive fee to the Hotel for capital improvements in the amount of \$2,000,000 under certain terms and conditions described in a separate key money agreement.
 The key money contribution shall be amortized in equal monthly amounts over an eight (8) year period commencing on the second anniversary of the takeover date.
-As of September 30, 2020, balance of the key money is \$809,000 and is included in cash and cash equivalents in the condensed consolidated balance sheet as the Hotel obtained approval from Interstate to use the funds for hotel operations during the first quarter of fiscal year 2021.
-As of June 30, 2020, balance of the key money plus accrued interest is \$1,009,000 and is included in restricted cash in the condensed consolidated balance sheets.
+As of March 31, 2021, the key money balance was zero as Hotel obtained approval from Interstate to use the funds for hotel operations during the first quarter of fiscal year 2021.
+As of June 30, 2020, balance of the key money plus accrued interest is \$1,009,000 and is included in restricted cash in the condensed consolidated balance sheet.
+Unamortized portion of the key money is included in the related party notes payable in the condensed consolidated balance sheets.

 On April 9, 2020, Justice entered into a loan agreement ("SBA Loan - Justice") with CIBC Bank USA under the recently enacted CARES Act administered by the U.S. Small Business Administration.
 The Partnership received proceeds of \$4,719,000 from the SBA Loan - Justice.
 In accordance with the requirements of the CARES Act, Justice has used proceeds from the loan primarily for payroll costs.
-As of September 30, 2020, Justice had used all proceeds of the SBA Loan - Justice in qualified expenses.
+As of March 31, 2021, Justice had used all proceeds of the SBA Loan - Justice in qualified expenses.
 The SBA Loan - Justice is scheduled to mature on April 9, 2022 and has a 1.00% interest rate.
 On April 27, 2020, InterGroup entered into a loan agreement ("SBA Loan - InterGroup") with CIBC Bank USA under the CARES Act and received loan proceeds in the amount of \$453,000.
-As of September 30, 2020, InterGroup had used all of the \$453,000 loan proceeds in qualified payroll expenses.
-The SBA Loan - InterGroup is scheduled to mature on April 27, 2022 and has a 1.00% interest rate.
-All payments of principal and interests are deferred until July 2021, and the repayment obligations under both loans may be forgiven if the funds are used for payroll and other qualified expenses.
+As of March 31, 2021, InterGroup had used all of the \$453,000 loan proceeds in qualified payroll expenses.
+The SBA Loan - InterGroup was scheduled to mature on April 27, 2022 and had a 1.00% interest rate.
 The SBA Loans are subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
+If the SBA approves the forgiveness amount, all payments of principal and interest are deferred until the date the forgiveness amount is remitted by the SBA to CIBC.
+If the SBA does not forgive any amount of the loan, payments would start within 30 days.
 All unforgiven portion of the principal and accrued interest will be due at maturity.
+During the quarter ended December 31, 2020, Justice and InterGroup submitted applications for full loan forgiveness.
+As of March 31, 2021, the SBA has not forgiven the SBA Loan - Justice.
+As of March 31, 2021, the SBA has forgiven the full \$453,000 of the SBA Loan - InterGroup.